In many RPGs, dating to the original Dungeons & Dragons

 EXP gained applies to a character's general level

-- In the Baldur's Gate series, particularly the second installment, the most XP was gained from completing major quests rather than combat encounters.
+- In the Baldur's Gate series, particularly the second installment, the most XP ix gained from completing major quests rather than combat encounters.
+Picking locks, disabling traps and memorizing spells will also give XP.

 - In the multiplayer for Call of Duty, players have levels.
 They must gain XP to level up, which allows them access to new weapons.
 You mainly get XP through kills, but the game liberally dishes out XP for getting kills in special ways, such as revenge kills ("Payback!") or killing an enemy immediately after they killed a teammate ("Avenged!").
 You can also get lots of bonus XP for certain achievements, like getting a certain number of headshots with a weapon, or using a perk a certain number of times.
 In objective-based gamemodes you also will get XP for capturing objectives.